• Skip to primary navigation

 Colonoscopy is a common, minimally invasive procedure that allows a physician to examine the large intestine for polyps, cancer, inflammation, and other conditions with a small camera.
 The procedure takes about 20 to 60 minutes, with the entire outpatient visit typically lasting about 1.5 to 2 hours at Green Mountain Surgery Center, and about 3 hours at the University of Vermont Medical Center.

 Since most colon cancers start out as polyps, a colonoscopy is an effective way to prevent cancer.
-It is recommended to complete this important preventative screening beginning at age 50 and every 10 years after that—depending on your medical history or unless colon cancer runs in your family.
+It is recommended to complete this important preventative screening when referred by your PCP—depending on your medical & family history.

 For a colonoscopy to be effective, the lining of the colon must be completely emptied prior to the procedure.
 Please follow the prep instructions you are provided exactly as recommended.
 Most prep methods require that you begin 2 days before the procedure, and the prep medication is split into 3 doses.
 The day before the procedure, you may only consume liquids and no solid foods.
 Also remember: NO nuts, seeds, or popcorn 5 days prior to the procedure.